GruffTrick/csv_viewer/README.md

 # CSV Viewer
-Lightweight CSV Viewer for Linux use.
+Lightweight CSV Viewer for use in Linux.
+Currently being written in Rust.